Italian Studies - Requirements

 At least four of the five required courses must be Italy-focused (dealing exclusively with Italy) or Italian language and literature courses numbered 211 or higher.
 The fifth course may be another Italy-focused course or it may be an Italy-component course in which at least half of the course material deals with Italy.
 Note: No more than three of the five courses may be completed in a single discipline.

-While study abroad is not required for completion of the minor, participation in the University's programs in Florence or Siracusa, Italy (fall, spring, or summer sessions) is strongly encouraged.
+While study abroad is not required for completion of the minor, participation in the University’s programs in Florence, Italy (fall, spring, or summer sessions) is strongly encouraged.
 Italian studies courses are offered in a variety of fields and disciplines.
 A complete list of Italy-focused and Italy-component courses is available from the program director.